Seeing Through The Cloud

 Stepping away from digital jargon and defining it in simple layman’s terms, the cloud, at the most basic level, is the internet or the web of servers around the world that comprise it.
 When someone says that their document is stored, or the digital task they are preforming, is in the cloud, they mean that their file, application, or software is housed on a server that is accessible over an internet connection, rather than on a “local” device like a computer’s hard drive.

 Although the concept isn’t new, the way it’s being used is.
 In recent years mass internet-storage has become cheaper and internet connections have vastly improved, making it possible for programmers to create more sophisticated remote software.
 Along with this change has come an expressed desire by users to have an easier and more refined way of sharing and collaborating via the internet.
 This push has led to cloud-based providers allowing users to view, comment and edit material with the use of their services.
 All these things have considerably boosted the cloud computing industry.

 In addition to consumer need, computers are advancing in a way that makes cloud computing more desirable.
 An iPad, smartphone, or net book lack the huge amount of disk space needed to store thousands of songs, hundreds of photos, or store all of the files and programs that a traditional PC can.
 But, if the product is connected to cloud-storage or cloud-based apps, all of the sudden it now far exceeds what its hardware specs suggest.
 With cloud storage files and apps that run on remote servers you could conceivably travel without any computer and simply borrow a device with internet access to do your work.

 So, in recent years and with a flood of cloud-based products and services it is safe to say that cloud computing is no longer just an IT fade.
-With cloud computing comes what IT always needs: a way to increase capacity or add capabilities on the fly without investing in new infrastructure, training new personnel, or licensing new software.
+With cloud computing comes what IT always needs: a way to increase capacity or add capabilities on the fly without investing in new data center infrastructure, training new personnel, or licensing new software.